devinvista/novo/replit.md

   - Created and populated solutions, service lines, and services tables
   - Updated API endpoints to support new hierarchy
   - Updated objective form with cascading selects for the new structure
 - July 03, 2025.
-Improvements and region updates implemented
+Comprehensive OKR system improvements and visual enhancements implemented
   - Fixed objectives API error by removing serviceLine references (not in schema)
   - Updated regions and sub-regions with new organizational structure
   - Fixed KPI dashboard values to return proper numbers instead of strings